Today's Articles

 Danny Davis

-Danny Davis was born on this date in 1929.
+Danny Davis was born on this date in 1924.
 He was a Black boxer, businessman, and community activist.

 He started his own business, Ebony Interiors, Inc., in 1976.
 Davis also worked for Minneapolis Public Schools as a Compliance Specialist from 1980-1993.
 After retiring from the Minneapolis Public School's Board of Education, he was able to spend more time developing his many community endeavors using his generous giving nature.
-He founded the Let's Work Together, Inc. (LWT Club) and sponsored the Richard Green Annual Scholarship Golf Tournament (Richard Green was a much-loved former superintendent of the Minneapolis Schools, who died suddenly in 1989).
+He founded Let's Work Together, Inc. (LWT Club).
+He sponsored the Richard Green Annual Scholarship Golf Tournament (Richard Green was a much-loved former superintendent of the Minneapolis Schools, who died suddenly in 1989).

 To Become a Community Service Manager